-Apply to Millikin as an international student for our undergraduate degree programs, graduate degree programs, and Intensive English Language Program.
+Apply to Millikin as an international student for our undergraduate degree programs, and graduate degree programs.

 You must complete, sign, and return the Application for Admission with all supporting documents which must be received at least three months prior to the term for which admission is desired.
 If you are coming on an exchange program or through one of Millikin's international partner schools, please contact your international office before applying.
 It is important to note that your application must be complete before it will be processed.
 Please use a courier service (and keep your tracking number) to send your supporting documents to:

 International Recruitment Office

 To be considered for admission to Millikin, your application and ALL supporting documents must be received by the Application Deadline Schedule.

 - Fall Admission Application Deadline = June 1